Bow River: Recreation

 The Bow River provides habitat for wildlife and many opportunities for recreation such as fishing and boating.
 Both fly fishermen and spinner fishermen share the river in all four seasons of the year.
 Serious anglers from all over the world visit the Bow River for its thriving population of brown trout and rainbow trout.
 The Bow River holds a resident population of rainbow and brown trout that has one of the best growth rates to be found on any river system in the world today.
 A trout that is 4 to 5 years old will be around 21 in long, and the Bow River holds many fish that are this size or larger.
 Mainly the river is fished south of the city of Calgary, past where the water treatment sites dump into the river.
 The volume of nutrients and number of fish are higher there.

-Outdoor adventurers use primarily three types of boats to enjoy the river, the inflatable boat, the Jon boat and the canoe.
-There are several spots located on the river to launch watercraft, including Graves Landing, Highway 22X Bridge, Policeman's Flats and McKinnon Flats.
+Outdoor adventurers use primarily three types of boats to enjoy the river, the inflatable boat, the johnboat and the canoe.
+There are several spots on the river to launch watercraft, including Graves Landing, Highway 22X Bridge, Policeman's Flats and McKinnon Flats.

 The Bow River pathway, is developed on both banks of the river throughout the city of Calgary and is used for cycling, hiking, jogging, as well as rollerblading and skateboarding.
 Along the Bow River pathway, many people partake in canoeing, kayaking, rafting, paddle boarding, and other activities on the water.
 Dog owners and families often use the river banks and beaches for outdoor recreation.

 Recreation and industrial development

 The recreation and tourism sector of the Bow developed closely alongside the river's water irrigation projects.
 Projects such as the McGregor, Chestermere, and Ghost dams were originally built for either agricultural or electrical purposes but are also important for the recreational facilities they offer.
 Since their construction, the dams along the Bow River have played a central role in the development of the adjacent communities.

-Two key examples that demonstrate the connection of recreation and tourism with irrigation are the Chestermere and Basano dams.
+Two key examples that demonstrate the connection of recreation and tourism with irrigation are the Chestermere and Bassano dams.
 Following the construction of the Chestermere Dam in 1907, housing developments began to occur around the neighbouring lake and in 1992, because of these developments, Chestermere was declared a town.
 Similarity, after a three-year refurbishing project ending in 1987, the town of Bassano, about 8 km northeast of the dam, began advertising the Bassano dam as a tourist attraction for the town.
 At this point the Bassano dam now also started offering group tours, fishing and picnic areas, and a scenic viewpoint.

 Communities have also recently begun to appear around Ghost Dam as well.